 Collection highlights: Two Civil War mines, a Mk 6 mine, a rare Mk 39 icebreaker mine, a Mk 60 CAPTOR mine, a Destructor mine, three mine neutralizing ROVs, an AN/SQQ-14 mine-hunting sonar, and mine technical manuals.

 Submarine Technology and Operations

-The submarine collection is one of the county’s most substantial holdings of artifacts related to U.S. naval submarine technology and operations.
+The submarine collection is one of the country’s most substantial holdings of artifacts related to U.S. naval submarine technology and operations.
 It is primarily composed of control panels (ship, fire, sonar, ballast, etc.), periscopes, attack course finders, bearing rate computers, batteries, escape equipment, a submarine rescue chamber, slide rule computers, models, technical manuals, blueprints, technical drawings, films, photographs, negatives, booklets, letters, naval cachets, plaques, patches, pins, battle flags, posters, and postcards.

 The museum also has a sizeable collection of anti-submarine warfare (ASW) material such as sonobuoys, depth charges, depth charge launchers, an anti-submarine projector (Hedgehog), ASW missiles, and SOSUS (Sound Surveillance System) artifacts.

 Collection highlights: The sail from USS Sturgeon (SSN 637), a McCann submarine rescue chamber, Steinke hoods, Momsen lungs, a significant sonobuoy collection, a Hedgehog, a Grebe guided missile test vehicle, and technical manuals.